Azure/dev-community/azure-updates/SEPTEMBER2022.md

 ##### :boom: Preview

-Azure Storage Explorer now offers an extension for Azure App Configuration–you can now work with Azure App Configuration resources under your Azure subscriptions directly in Storage Explorer.
+**Azure Storage Explorer now offers an extension for Azure App Configuration–you can now work with Azure App Configuration resources under your Azure subscriptions directly in Storage Explorer.**

-This means that with appropriate permissions,you can add, edit, or delete the key-values in your App Configuration store directly from the Storage Explorer.
+- With appropriate permissions,you can add, edit, or delete the key-values in your App Configuration store directly from the Storage Explorer.

 [Documentation](https://azure.microsoft.com/updates/public-preview-azure-storage-explorer-support-for-azure-app-configuration-resources/)